 An Experiment in Design Production: The Enduring Birds of Iittala

 Since 2003, factory glassblowers have come from the Finnish glass factory to the fine art setting of the Museum of Glass Hot Shop where one-of-a-kind replicas of commercial objects are made before an audience.
-As always, the partnership features the design and production of an annual bird specifically for the Museum.
-A mated pair of resplendently colored wood ducks has been selected as the focus of Iittala’s 2013 residency and this is the first year that two birds, rather than one, have been chosen.
-A limited edition of 200 pairs of Wood Ducks will be available for purchase exclusively in the MOG Store.
+As always, the partnership featured the design and production of an annual bird specifically for the Museum.
+A mated pair of resplendently colored wood ducks was selected as the focus of Iittala’s 2013 residency.
+2013 was the first year that two birds, rather than one, were chosen.

 Internationally recognized designer Professor Oiva Toikka has developed hundreds of species of birds for Iittala over the past 50 years.
-A display of these birds, along with rare prototypes and other specimens from the Museum’s collection and private collections will be on view in the Grand Hall.
+A display of these birds, along with rare prototypes and other specimens from the Museum’s collection and private collections, was on view in the Grand Hall.

 Image credit: Birds by Toikka, Wood Ducks.